Installation and Setup

 pip install -r requirements.txtif you want to install optional dependencies + dependencies used for development (e.g. unit testing).

 gpt-3.5-turbo model for text generation and

 text-embedding-ada-002 for retrieval and embeddings.
-In order to use this, you must have an OPENAI_API_KEY set up as an environment variable.
+In order to use this, you must have an OPENAI_API_KEY setup.

-You can obtain an API key by logging into your OpenAI account and and creating a new API key.
+You can register an API key by logging into OpenAI’s page and creating a new API token.

-You can also use one of many other available LLMs.
+You can also customize the underlying LLM.
 You may need additional environment keys + tokens setup depending on the LLM provider.